subsquid/docs/docs/deploy-squid/pg-addon.md

 ## Scaling

-The `postgres` addon supports storage and compute resource scaling by extending the `scale.addons.postgres` section of the deploy manifest.
+The `postgres` add-on supports storage and compute resource scaling by extending the `scale.addons.postgres` section of the deploy manifest.
 The following options are supported

 | Name        | Description  | Type      |Default value  | Optional   |
 |:-----------:|:------------:|:---------:|:--------------:|:----------:|